fundid/fundid/README.md

-### Hi there 👋
+### Hello there 👋
-- 🔭 I’m currently working on a portfolio page
+- 🔭
-- 🌱 I’m currently learning PHP Java and Python
+- 🌱 I’m currently learning Go and Flutter

 I'm on Reddit and recently joined HN